ronanchris/interactive-node-network/docs/guides/coach-michael-stolarz-guide.md

    - Project notes (`NOTES.md`)

 2. **Organized Documentation**
-   - Guides in `docs/guides/`
+   - Guides in `docs/guides/` - User-facing documentation and guides
-   - Technical docs in `docs/technical/`
+   - Technical docs in `docs/technical/` - Implementation details and technical information
-   - Learning resources in `docs/learning/`
-   - Performance docs in `docs/performance/`
-   - Visual docs in `docs/diagrams/`
+   - Reference materials in `docs/reference/` - Reference materials and troubleshooting

 3. **Documentation Standards**
    - All internal links must start with `./` or `../`